alexxiyang/shiro-redis/docs/README.md

 For full example, see [shiro-redis-spring-boot-tutorial](https://github.com/alexxiyang/shiro-redis-spring-boot-tutorial)

 ### Configuration Properties
+Here are all available options you can use in Spring-boot starter configuration

 | Title                                              | Default              | Description                 |
 | :--------------------------------------------------| :------------------- | :---------------------------|